The Envelope

 You do not need a yoga background to benefit from these letters.
 And if you have one, this is a chance to slow down, deepen what you already know, and let it integrate into daily life.

-One envelope a month — on its own, or paired with a live class.
+The monthly envelope plus a live class.
 Pay monthly, or pay annually and get two months free.

-Everything in the Envelope, plus a live monthly yoga and breathing class for that month's theme — taught by Anna and Isabella.
+One printed envelope every month — the letter, a guided practice, something extra — plus a live monthly yoga and breathing class for that month's theme.

 Pay monthly, or choose annual for two months free.
 Cancel whenever you like.